Now closed to new applicants

 The grant is available for all types of employees including:

 - Employees on agency contracts

 - Employees on flexible or zero hours contracts

-As the calculation of the amount you can pay and claim are complex, HMRC have released detailed guidance on how to calculate the amounts payable, please see the government guidance for the full details on the scheme and how to calculate the furlough pay.
+As the calculation of the amount you can pay and claim are complex, HMRC have released detailed guidance on how to calculate the amounts payable and hours (for flexible furlough), please see the government guidance for the full details on the scheme and how to calculate the furlough pay.

 HMRC have produced a calculator to help you calculate the amount you can claim – see Coronavirus Job Retention Scheme calculator

 PLEASE NOTE THAT YOU ONLY HAVE UNTIL 14TH OF THE FOLLOWING MONTH TO MAKE A CLAIM FOR THE PRECEDING CALENDER MONTH

 In order to make a claim, click here and you will need the following information to make the claim: